borg286/sevtech/README.md

 * To boost nutrition quickly, use the Millstone[BetterWithMods] to become hungry and chow down your surplus of food.
 You can use multiple cranks to speed this up.

 * If you're unsure which foods you can eat to maximize your bars, you can filter food types by typing the category in JEI.
 For instance, searching for fruit will give you all items you have access to that increases your fruit bar.

+* Rice bread can be eaten even when full, making it very useful for keeping saturation up during a fight or boosting your grain nutrition

 ### Good foods to make: